El espectro de la guerra

-The Ghost of War (El espectro de la guerra) is a 1988 Nicaraguan drama film directed by Ramiro Lacayo-Deshon.
+El espectro de la guerra (English: The Ghost of War or The Spectre of War) is a 1988 Nicaraguan drama film directed by Ramiro Lacayo Deshon.
+The film, produced with the support of the Nicaraguan government in conjunction with Cuban, Spanish and Mexican backers, depicts the life of a young man who fights the Contras.
 The film was selected as the Nicaraguan entry for the Best Foreign Language Film at the 61st Academy Awards, but was not accepted as a nominee.

+Synopsis

+Reynaldo, a young man from Bluefields, dreams of being a professional dancer.
+However, his ambitions are disrupted when he becomes subject to conscription due to the war against the Contras.